{% for i in (1..include.N) %}

 And that's it really!

-The method I used to build a gallery of multiple image sets, all in one place on the same page, is to use the javascript function 'fetchHtml' which calls html from a file and loads it into a div on the page, replacing the html content of that div.
+The method I used to build a gallery of multiple image sets, all in one place on the same page, is to use the javascript function 'fetchHtml' which calls html from a file and loads it into a div element on the page, replacing the html content of that div.

 I describe the implementation of this idea on my